Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/RadAlt.png

 Terrain relative accurate height information up to 5000 ft, functions to 30 degrees of bank angle or 35 degrees of pitch.
-The function control switch on the lower right of the indicator powers the device; continued clockwise rotation sets the low altitude warning pointer to the desired height.
+Clockwise rotation of the function control switch on the lower right of the indicator powers the device; continued rotation sets the low altitude warning pointer to the desired height.
+Below the set altitude, the warning light activates.
+A self-test, initiated by pressing the function control switch, shows 35 +-15 feet.
+Above 5000 feet or with unreliable signals, the pointer hides behind a mask, showing the OFF flag.
+The OFF flag also appears during power loss or shutdown.

 Airspeed and Mach Indicator